Zero rainfall being registered (may be only intermittent)

 The commonest cause of this problem is obviously if the front cover to the SIM compartment has not been replaced correctly and is allowing the rubber seal to leak somewhere – the cover should of course be on squarely and latched fully home – but there can be other causes such as a twisted front cover or a missing or degraded foam plug that normally closes the cable access port.
 Unsurprisingly, this sort of fault is most likely to be seen under conditions of very heavy rain, especially if combined with strong winds to force errant raindrops through a gap in the seal.

 Faulty reed switch: Once the reed switch under the tipping bucket mechanism starts to wear seriously then the contacts can bounce and so each tip of the buckets can register as multiple tips so considerably increasing the rainfall registered.
 This isn’t an easy fault to diagnose and is relatively uncommon, but can sometimes be picked by slow manual tips of the buckets where a larger rainfall total than that expected from a specific number of tips may be seen.
 (Remember that the final total does take some seconds to register on the console – it is not instantaneous).
 The fix is to replace the reed switch – this is one repair that can be performed by the user if they have competent electronic soldering skills.
-But otherwise the rain gauge base, complete with tipping bucket mechanism, may need replacing.
+But otherwise the choices are between fitting one of the new (2020) tipping spoon mechanisms, which are available as a spare part (and which, with a little care, can be fitted by the user) or, alternatively, the rain gauge base, complete with tipping bucket mechanism, can be replaced.